 Prior to joining the Center, Ms. Oberlink spent 13 years writing about biomedical and social issues in aging, first at the Department of Geriatrics and Adult Development at the Mount Sinai Medical Center and at the International Longevity Center, where she was Director of Communications.

-Miriam Ryvicker, PhD, is a Senior Research Scientist at the Center for Home Care Policy & Research (CHCPR), Visiting Nurse Service of New York (VNSNY).
-Her primary research focus is on racial/ethnic and socio-economic disparities in access to and quality of healthcare for older adults with chronic illness.
-She is the recipient of a Career Development Award from the National Institute on Aging / National Institutes of Health for her current research, Built Environment and Healthcare Use: Disparities among Chronically Ill Elders.
-This research examines the role of neighborhood characteristics in access to healthcare for older adults living in New York City.
-Dr. Ryvicker has conducted research on improving the ability of home care patients to manage their health and healthcare, including analysis of patient outcomes and service use data from randomized trials of organizational interventions.
-She has played a lead role in conducting both quantitative analysis and qualitative evaluation for several studies on the quality of care in home- and community-based services for patients with chronic illness and functional disability.
+Miriam Ryvicker, PhD, is a Senior Research Scientist at the Center for Home Care Policy & Research of the Visiting Nurse Service of New York.
+Her primary research focus is on racial and socio-economic disparities in access to and quality of healthcare for older adults with chronic illness.
+She has led several studies funded by the National Institute on Aging / National Institutes of Health using advanced data science methodologies to examine health service utilization and outcomes among Medicare beneficiaries with chronic conditions such as heart failure, diabetes, and Alzheimer’s Disease and related dementias.
+This body of work includes research on the role of neighborhood characteristics in access to healthcare for older adults living in New York City.
+Dr. Ryvicker has conducted analysis for randomized trials of organizational and behavioral interventions to improve the ability of home care patients to manage their health and healthcare.
+She has also led large-scale program evaluations of several home health care workforce development initiatives.

 Dr. Ryvicker received her PhD in sociology from New York University in 2007.
 Her dissertation research was a qualitative study of nursing home organizational culture and quality of life, funded by a Health Services Dissertation Grant from the Agency for Healthcare Research and Quality (AHRQ), US Department of Health and Human Services.
 Dr. Ryvicker also has a BA in urban studies from Brown University.